Inbound Marketing Workflow for Professional Services Firms

 Stage One: Attract

 Many professional services firms have gorgeous websites.
-Now that you have a great website, it is time to attract the right visitors to your site.
-The right visitors will likely become leads, and, then, satisfied clients.
+Now that you have a great website, it is time to attract the right visitors.
+The right visitors will likely become leads and, then, satisfied clients.

-First, it is important to identify “who” are the right visitors.
-To determine "who", a firm needs to understand the characteristics of their ideal client.
-These characteristics need to be described in a client profile that covers a group’s behaviors, unique needs, challenges, objections to services, as well as, demographic information.
+First, it is important to identify "who" are the right visitors.
+To determine "who"," a fi" needs to understand the characteristics of its ideal client.
+A client profile must describe these characteristics covering a group's behaviors, unique needs, challenges, objections to services, and demographic information.
 Every professional services firm caters to a few client profiles.
 To attract clients, the professional services marketer uses the following tools:

 - Blogging: A blog is the best method for attracting new leads and getting found by the right visitors.
 The blog is a forum for providing educational content that speaks directly to your target audiences.

-- Social Media: To attract a greater number of audiences, you must share your content through social media channels that will engage your communities and, also, provide a friendly, meaningful message that will build your brand.
+- Social Media: To attract more audiences, you must share your content through social media channels that will engage your communities and provide a friendly, meaningful message that will build your brand.

-- Keywords: Your clients perform a due diligence effort online in order to find firms that meet their criterion for licensed professionals, service offering, and relevant experience.
-Therefore, it is important to make sure to incorporate keywords into your content and apply a search engine optimization (SEO) strategy that will ensure the right visitors find your firm.
+- Keywords: Your clients perform a due diligence effort online to find firms that meet their criteria for licensed professionals, service offerings, and relevant experience.
+So, it's important to incorporate keywords into your content and apply a search engine optimization (SEO) strategy to ensure the right visitors find your firm.

 - Pages: Your website needs to be able to attract the right visitors.
-These pages should offer fresh content that keeps your visitors coming back to your site.
+These pages should offer fresh content that keeps visitors returning to your site.

 Stage Two: Convert

-When a visitor arrives at your site, it is up to you to convert these visitors into leads by persuading them to willingly provide their contact information.
-The professional services marketer can convince the visitor to take this step if they provide something in exchange.
-This exchange is in the form of content, like a tip sheet, ebook, diagram, spreadsheet – whatever information would be interesting to your prospective clients.
+When a visitor arrives at your site, it's up to you to convert these visitors into leads by telling them to give their contact information willingly.
+The professional services marketer can convince visitors to take this step if they provide something in exchange.
+This exchange is in the form of content, like a tip sheet, ebook, diagram, spreadsheet – whatever information interests your prospective clients.
 The following tools help you turn a site visitor into a lead:

-- Landing Pages: When a visitor clicks on a call-to-action, they will be sent to a landing page to fulfill the exchange.
+- Landing Pages: When visitors click on a call-to-action, they will be sent to a landing page to fulfill the exchange.

 - Forms: When a visitor ends up on a landing page, they fill out a form in exchange for the desired content.
 Once visitors provide their contact information, they become leads.

 - Contacts: Upon conversion, it is time to track them in a single database that allows you to analyze your interactions.
-Once you have an understanding of your interactions, you have the information needed to optimize your future exchanges that will more effectively attract, convert, close and delight your clients.
+Once you understand your interactions, you have the information needed to optimize your future exchanges to attract, convert, close, and delight your clients more effectively.

 Stage Three: Close

-You have your visitors' attention and you are actively converting the right leads.
-Now you need to transform these leads into clients.
-The following set of marketing tools help you close the right leads at the right times:
+You have your visitors' attention and actively convert the right leads.
+Now you'll need to turn these leads into clients.
+The following set of marketing tools helps you close the right leads at the right times:

 - Email: Once your visitor becomes a lead, targeted emails that provide insightful, relevant content can build trust with a prospect and prepare them to take the next step.

-- Marketing Automation: Marketing automation requires creating a series of email marketing messages tailored towards the specific needs and stage of each lead.
-For example, if a visitor downloaded a checklist about a certain topic, you may choose to send a series of related emails over a period of time on a related subject.
+- Marketing Automation: Marketing automation requires creating a series of email marketing messages tailored towards each lead's specific needs and stage.
+For example, if a visitor downloaded a checklist about a certain topic, you may choose to send a series of related emails over some time on a related subject.

-- Lead Scoring: Once you have contacts in the system, you need to determine the right time for a business developer or executive to engage.
-Come up with a numerical rating system for leads to trigger when it is the right time.
+- Lead Scoring: Once you have contacts in the system, you must determine the right time for a business developer or executive to engage.
+Create a numerical rating system for leads to trigger when it is right.

 Stage Four: Delight

 As you can see, inbound marketing practices deliver content audiences love.
-Whether they are a visitor, lead or client, it is up to professional services marketer to make sure they do not forget about your firm.
-You aim to engage and delight and, hopefully, further nurture client relationships so that they are willing promoters of your firm and it’s professional staff.
+Whether they are visitors, leads, or clients, it is up to professional services marketers to ensure they remember your firm.
+You aim to engage and delight and, hopefully, further nurture client relationships so they are willing promoters of your firm and its professional staff.
 Inbound marketing tools that aim to delight your clients include:

-- Social Media: Using a range of social media channels will give you the opportunity to provide real-time client service.
+- Social Media: Using a range of social media channels will allow you to provide real-time client service.